cloud-custodian/cloud-custodian/tools/c7n_autodoc/README.md

 ## What is c7n-autodoc?

-Automated Cloud Custodian policy documentation for your business parnters.
+Automated Cloud Custodian policy documentation for your business partners.

 ## Why use c7n-autodoc?